Smartphones

-A Will even the boiler plate – example we have here, one size fits all California Statutory Will (ab 1986) is especially important to properly plan for the future, so that your money, property and care for your children go where you want it or don’t want it to.
-Avoid will contests, litigation and animosity amongst the heirs.
+Here’s the California Statutory Will (ab 1986).
+Sure, it’s boiler plate and may not fit your situation, but it’s a start and works for many people.
+A will is especially important to properly plan for the future, so that your money, property and care for your children go where you want it or don’t want it to go to.
+A will will help avoid will contests, litigation and animosity amongst your children, charities, etc, your heirs.

-It’s also fundamental to have life insurance * get quotes to fund your continuing expenses – children’s education, food, house payments, burial expense, etc.
+It’s also important to have life insurance * get quotes to pay for your children’s education, food, house payments, burial expense, etc.

 QUESTIONS AND ANSWERS ABOUT the